 2. Verbal Abuse

 Yelling when you are angry is quite common in a relationship, but it is not healthy.
 Verbal abuse may range from screaming to using foul words.
+She may call you names or put you down.
 You mustn’t walk on eggshells in front of your partner, and if you find yourself doing that, your wife is being abusive to you.

 People often act up when drunk, and if your wife is an abusive alcoholic, it is a genuine problem.
 She can be toxic to your self-image.

 While disagreements followed by silence are common in relationships, it is unhealthy for the silence to roll on for days as a punishment for said tiff.
 So, if your wife ostracizes you after a disagreement, it is a sign of emotional abuse.

 Abuse is not limited to words; it is a red flag if your wife inflicts physical violence upon you.
 It is not always necessary for her to hurt you directly.
 If she punches walls or throws objects when angry, it is a sign of violence.
 If she hits you or uses objects to hurt you, the relationship is toxic, and you should consider getting out of it.
 Seek help from loved ones and open up to them.
 Don’t hesitate to reach out for help.